 Visiting local sights, old buildings, squares and monuments in the Old town is one of the most interesting things to do in Korcula.
-Here is map of all sights in Korcula:
+Here is list and map of all sights in Korcula:

-If you walk around the Old town you can see eight Renaissance palaces in its small streets and squares: Arneri palace, Gabrielis Palace, Bishops Palace, Caenazzo Palace all on the main square, the Governor’s Palace on smaller square, and in the side streets Ismaelli Palace and Lesic Dimitri Palace
+If you walk around the Old town you can see eight Renaissance palaces in its small streets and squares: Arneri palace, Gabrielis Palace, Bishops Palace, Caenazzo Palace all on the main square, the Governor’s Palace on a smaller square, and in the side streets Ismaelli Palace and Lesic Dimitri Palace

 There are several interesting squares to see in the Old Town , popular with visitors and locals where you can sit and enjoy the beauty of the architecture: St Mark’s Square, the largest square in the Old town, smaller one Trg Antuna i Stjepana Radica and small English Piazzeta located on few minutes walk outside the Old town in Borak neighbourhood.

 Sveti Nikola Monastery and Dominican Convent, Korcula are two monasteries situated in the near vicinity of the Old town, just a few minutes walk from the heart of the town.
 The Franciscan Monastery is located on the small islet of Badija which is just a 10 minutes water taxi ride from the Towns east port.
 Another Franciscan monastery is in Orebic, across the Channel.

 Several churches and cathedral are dotted around the Old town as well as outside the town and in villages around the island – here is a selection: St Mark’s Cathedral, All Saints Church (Crkva Svih Svetih), St Michael’s Church (Crkva Svetog Mihovila), St Peter’s Church (Crkva Svetog Petra), St Justine Church (Crkva Svete Justine), St Antony’s Church (Crkva Svetog Antuna)